Phillip Rauls 70's pics with Atlantic Records # 7

 In 1972, Phillip was assigned to tour and provide label support of new-comer Bette Midler.
 Media interviews poured-in on this campy sexpot singer whose piano accompanist was Barry Manilow.

-The Atlantic Records promotion staff even had their own football team called "The Heavies."
+The Atlantic Records promotion staff even had their own company football team known as "The Heavies."
 Phillip is pictured seated-center with football in hand. (double-click to enlarge)

-The Atlantic Atco Cotillion Asylum Bulletin announces Phillip's promotion to Atlantic's Southeastern Region Promotional Manager as well as Artist Relations Manager of the South.
+The Atlantic Atco Cotillion Asylum News Bulletin announces Phillip's promotion as Atlantic's Southeastern Region Promotional Manager combined with the dual responsibility of Artist Relations Manager of the Southern Region (dated June 12, 1972).

 1971 was a historic year for Atlantic; the company signed the world's greatest rock band, The Rolling Stones.
 Out of that alliance came two major albums, "Sticky Fingers" and "Exile On Main Street."